ohowe1/SpectatorModeRewrite/readme.md

 #Specific blocks that a player cannot go through. the id
 disallowed-blocks: [ ]

-#How close a player can get to a block, to be used with disallow-all-blocks (percentage of block), adjust according to ping
+#How close a player can get to a block, to be used with disallow-all-blocks (percentage of block), adjust according to ping. integer
 bubble-size: 35

 #Whether to make it so players can not go past a certain distance in spectator mode.
 The permission smpspectator.bypass bypasses this
 enforce-distance: false

-#See above (blocks)
+#See above (blocks) integer
 distance: 64

 #The minimum health a player can have to activate /s